 The tsar may have had a point, as with many collieries across the region, the mine at Wallsend could be a place of considerable danger and did not escape its share of tragedy.
 Explosions at Wallsend Colliery in 1799 and 1803 claimed thirteen lives each and another in 1821 took 52 lives.
 The worst tragedy at the colliery came on June 18th, 1835 when 102 lives were taken in yet another explosion.

-Shipbuilding is as synonymous with Wallsend’s history as its situation links to the Roman wall.
+Shipbuilding is as synonymous with Wallsend’s history as its links to Hadrian’s Wall.
 Those who do not remember the days of shipbuilding on this stretch of the Tyne cannot fail to be awestruck by the old photographs showing enormous ships looming like iron giants high above the ends of terraced streets that sloped down to the shipbuilding yards on the banks of the Tyne.

 In 1906 Wigham Richardson and Swan Hunter built the famous ocean liner RMS Mauretania for Cunard at their Wallsend yard.
 It was not only the biggest ship in the world of its time but also for a considerable time became the fastest and it still remains an enormous source of pride on Tyneside.
 In 1907 she captured the Blue Riband prize for her eastbound transatlantic voyage that was achieved during the maiden voyage return.
 She then went on to claim the same prize for the westbound journey across the Atlantic during 1909.